Living Costs 2020/21

 Use the online calculators to estimate the costs of being a student

-£96 to £175 per week - Accommodation at Kent divides into three basic types: college on campus, self-catering on campus and off campus accommodation:
+£90 to £264.23 per week - Accommodation at Kent divides into three types: college on campus, self-catering on campus and off campus accommodation:

 £120.00 per week for a 52-week rental (plus costs for electricity, gas and water).

 - Council Tax - Students do not have to pay council tax, but you do have to get an exemption certificate.
-The University supplies application forms for you to obtain your exemption certificate but it is up to you to make sure the certificate is given to the local council where you live.
+For information on how to request your exemption certificate please click here.
+It is up to you to make sure the certificate is given to the local council where you live.

-- Books and materials - £10 to £15 per week - Costs will depend on the subject you are studying and can include books, stationery, photocopying, field trips, specialist materials or equipment.
+- Books and materials - £15 to £20 per week - Costs will depend on the subject you are studying and can include books, stationery, photocopying, field trips, specialist materials or equipment.
+N.B.
+This is just a guide - please refer to your course details for further information.

 - Clothes and laundry - £15 to £45 per week - Costs will vary depending on your personal tastes and how much shopping you do!